spiceai/docs/spiceaidocs/docs/machine-learning/index.md

 :::

-ML models can be defined similarly to datasets.
+ML models can be defined similarly to [Datasets](../reference/spicepod/datasets/index.md).
 The runtime will load the model for inference.

 Example: